5.0 Academic Policies and Procedures

 Upon enrolling in the Seminary, each degree-seeking student will be assigned a Faculty Advisor.
 Advisors are available to help students to plan their academic programs and to counsel on academic and professional matters.
 Students should be aware that final responsibility for their academic program and its successful completion rests with the student, not the advisor or any other representative of the Seminary.

 Master in Pastoral Studies and Doctor of Ministry students will be advised by the respective program directors throughout their program of study.
 Non-degree seeking students should consult with the Office of the Dean regarding academic programs.

 5.2.1 Change of Advisor

-Master of Divinity students may request a change of advisors after completing 18 hours.
-Masters of Theological Studies students may request a change in advisors after completion of 12 hours of study.
-To request a change of advisor, the student must notify the Dean’s Office.
+Master of Divinity students may request a change of advisor after completing 18 hours of study.
+Master of Theological Studies students may request a change of advisor after completion of 12 hours of study.
+To request a change of advisor, the student must notify the Office of the Dean.

 5.2.2 Faculty Availability

 One of the traditions of the Seminary is the faculty’s availability to students.
 Members of the faculty want to be helpful and to work with students to enhance their theological education.
 Students should not hesitate to contact faculty members by telephone, online meeting platforms, or make in-person appointments.